 In Part 2 of our Short- and Medium-Term Accessible Accommodation series we’ll look at how the NDIS budget categories work and how to use them.
 We will also cover Accessible Accommodation’s booking service, a valuable resource.
 Most accommodation can only be paid AFTER the stay.
 Accommodation providers won’t accept this (requiring payment prior).
 We will tell you how easy it is to overcome this challenge with our booking service.

 Find NDIS STA and MTA (short to mid-term) accessible accommodation HERE.

 Read part two HERE where we will help clarify where it should be included in your NDIS plan.
 Also, which support budget you can use.

-And do remember to subscribe to our newsletter to you keep updated on brand new places to stay.
+Subscribe to our newsletter to stay updated on brand new places to stay.
 CLICK HERE

 Written by Leanne Watson of Accessible Accommodation.
 Read more about Leanne’s journey with NDIS HERE.

 NB: All information, images and data displayed on this website is property of, or used with permission by, The Accessible Group Pty Ltd T/A Accessible Accommodation (Accessible Accommodation) and cannot be copied without express permission from Accessible Accommodation.
 In addition, the booking pages for properties listed on Accessible Accommodation may list both accessible and non-accessible rooms.
 All accessible rooms are indicated in the room title.
 Accessible Accommodation bears no responsibility for the booking of an incorrect room type.